antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ![tye run output](tye-run-output.png)

-The above displays how Tye is processing, listening, and building the frontend application.
+The above displays how Tye is building, running, and monitoring the frontend application.

-One key feature from `tye run` is the dashboard that gets generated.
+One key feature from `tye run` is a dashboard to view the state of your application.
 Navigate to <http://localhost:8000> to see the dashboard running.

 ![tye dashboard](tye-dashboard.png)